 Homemade Elderberry Syrup

 Homemade Elderberry Syrup.
 September 6, 2023.

-There is a single elderberry tree on our loop in Brightwood.
-The village matriarch who had lived there most of her life introduced me to this tree.
-Her mother had planted the tree she told me.
+There is a single elderberry tree on the loop we lived on in Brightwood.
+The village matriarch, who had lived there most of her life, introduced me to this tree.
+Her mother had planted the tree, she told me.
 She found out in one of our many conversations that I was interested in herbs and invited me to pick from the tree.
 Fresh elderberries were an amazing resource!
-There were plenty of syrups made with dried elderberries which I was looking at doing, but fresh would be that much better.
+There were plenty of syrups made with dried elderberries, which I was considering making, but fresh would be that much better.
 It was an exciting day when the berries were ripe!
 I picked a bowlful and went home to make my first homemade elderberry syrup.

+Homemade Elderberry Syrup